 Some sponsors allow PIs to revise budgets without prior approval, while others require approval when re-budgeting across spending categories or when changes exceed a specified percentage of the award amount.
-Even if sponsor approval is not required, Barnard College requires PIs to complete a Budget Revision Request Form in order to ensure effective budget administration.
+Even if sponsor approval is not required, Barnard College requires PIs to complete a Budget Transfer Request Form in order to ensure effective budget administration.

 The Office of Management and Budget (OMB) Circular A-110 sets forth standards for grants administration in higher education institutions.
 Federal grantees making one or more of the following changes must request prior approval from the sponsor:

 - Change in project or program scope or objective (even if there is no associated budget revision requiring prior written approval).

 - Change in a key person specified in the application or award document.